 Therefore the predicted observation time may deviate by up to 6 hours from the actual observation time.

-The Gaia mission then enters its confirmed mission extension until the end of 2020.
+In July 2019, the Gaia mission enters its confirmed mission extension until the end of 2020.